-It is a good idea to invest in a quiet turbo trainer, specifically designed to minimise noise and vibrations and allow you to train whenever you want without causing conflict with your flatmates or neighbour over the noise.
+It is a good idea to invest in a quiet turbo trainer, specifically designed to minimize noise and vibrations and allow you to train whenever you want without causing conflict with your flatmates or neighbor over the noise.

 Hopefully one of those will fit your budget and training requirements.

 There is a vast gulf in prices between high end and budget bike trainers but don’t worry if you only have a limited budget.

 A lot of the higher end trainers have tons of features such as BlueTooth app connectivity which aren’t necessary for most people.

 Instead, focus on noise reduction features - skip to read about the impact that different types of bike trainer have on noise.

 If you’re serious about your cycling training and want to be able to train hard without causing a racket then here are the five quietest turbo trainers that you should consider:

 The Tacx Neo is the best turbo trainer on the market right now, it is a direct drive trainer which is super quiet:

 Measured at an output of 300 Watts the Tacx Neo created 68.5dB of noise.
 The Manufacturer claims it won't exceed 80dB even at high intensity.
 Noise levels may differ depending on your bike.

 Direct drive eliminates tire noise because your rear wheel is taken off.
 Also the Tacx Neo does not use any rollers or belts making it extremely quiet - in fact it is believed to be the quietest trainer available on the market now.